nickyiliwang0000/h/applied-javascript/class-based-programming.md

 Think of classes like the blueprint or mould or boilerplate for building out your various objects.
 In our example, the `Character` class is a blueprint for building players, enemies, basically anything in the game that has health, a location, can attack, walk, etc. You might have an `vehicle` prototype if you wanted to build out garbage trucks and bicycles.

-Once we have created our classe, we create objects that inherit from that class using the `new` keyword, like this:
+Once we have created our classes, we create objects that inherit from that class using the `new` keyword, like this:

 ```javascript
 const raccoon = new Character();